 WFM forecasting is a process used in contact centers to predict the future volume of incoming contacts, such as calls, emails, or chats.
 By analyzing historical data and identifying trends and patterns, forecasting tools help organizations anticipate the number of interactions they will receive and plan accordingly.

-Dialpad's forecasting models analyze your historical data and then estimate the number of interactions your team will receive in the next 12 months.
-This allows you to optimize staffing levels and ensures you have the right number of agents online at all times.
+Dialpad's forecasting models analyze your historical data to estimate the number of interactions your team will receive in the next 12 months.
+Our granular 15-minute forecasting intervals allow for even greater precision when optimizing staffing and ensuring you have the right number of agents online at all times.

 For Dialpad

-Your Dialpad WFM account will be automatically integrated with your Dialpad account, and each of your Contact Centers will be already added as queues.
+Your Dialpad WFM account will be automatically integrated with your Dialpad account, and each of your Voice Contact Centers will be already added as queues.

 Navigate to Forecast > Queues.